Book A Call With Wendy

 When you work with a single coach, you get one perspective, one set of experiences to learn from.

-When you work with a group, suddenly you have many more perspectives, and you can learn *vicariously* from their experiences.
+When you work with a group, suddenly you have many more perspectives, and you learn from their experiences too.

 Social learning is one of our human superpowers – and yet we so often disregard the power of the group in favour of ‘individual attention.’
 Perhaps a reflection of the individualist times in which we live but I can assure you that group learning is powerful.
 The AGILE industry knows this too since AGILE product development is also based around small group learning.

 It's also accepted and understood that being part of an entrepreneurial 'ecosystem' is vital to the development of those businesses.
-Your practice will develop more effectively when it joins such an ecosystem of entrepreneurial practices.
+Our practices develop more effectively when we join such an ecosystem of entrepreneurial practices.

-The Fundamentals: There are some basic realities that go along with moving from working 1:1 in your practice and developing a more diversified practice if you want to grow and become or remain profitable.
+The Fundamentals: There are some basic realities that go along with moving from working 1:1 in our practice and developing a more diversified practice if we want to grow and become or remain profitable.

 1. Such a pivot requires you to rethink your practice’s strategy.
 You are altering the way in which your practice will operate now and in the future.
 You will need to make different decisions about where and how you allocate resources – time, money, people – and a clear strategy helps you make those decisions in a way that leads to growth not costs.
 If you don’t want ‘course content creator and marketer’ to become yet another job that you’ve added to your enormous To Do list, you will need to make decisions about the resources you’ll need to bring your ideas to life.
 It’s better to make those decisions in advance rather than when you’re even more snowed-under and burnt out.